This post contains affiliate links.

 - Guinea pigs

-- Cats (even though cats are not a prey animal, many are tolerant and friendly toward pigs)
+- Cats (even though cats are not prey animals, many are tolerant and friendly toward pigs)

 This is especially true of mini pigs, which have been bred for many years as companion animals rather than food sources.
 Domesticated pigs used for food are far larger, stronger, and more likely (and capable) to cause injury or death to a domesticated rabbit.
 This could be from overtly aggressive behavior or the pig accidentally trampling the smaller animal.